adi-bal/ESP32Weather/README.md

-# ESP32 Weather reporter
+# Weather on chip
-The ESP32 weather reporter is an internet of things a based project that uitlises the ESP32 microntroller aa web server to display html based web content relating to temperature, humidity and indoor climate conditions.
-The project was built utilizing arduino based c++ sketches.
+This repository hosts the code for an internet of things based built by out team for Escendo 2021.

+Weather on chip utilises an ESP32 microcontroller with wifi and bluetooth capabilities to collect information from the connected sensors, and display the relevant metrics to vanilla javascript page hosted on a web server over a local network.

+# Sample Operation on the front end
 <img src = "images/sample.jpeg" height = "400px">